We have updated this note to include a link to Practice note, Consultation responses: MiFID II and MiFID review ( www.practicallaw.com/9-517-2322) .

-A guide to PLC Financial Services' MiFID materials
+A guide to Practical Law Financial Services' MiFID materials

-This practice note acts as an index to PLC Financial Services' resources on the Markets in Financial Instruments Directive (2004/39/EC) (MiFID) and its implementing legislation.
-It links to materials on the UK's implementation of MiFID, the European Commission's review of MiFID and the Commission's legislative proposals to amend MiFID (also referred to as MiFID II or MiFID 2).
+This practice note acts as an index to Practical Law Financial Services' resources on the Markets in Financial Instruments Directive (2004/39/EC) (MiFID) and its implementing legislation.
+It links to materials on the UK's implementation of MiFID, the European Commission's review of MiFID and MiFID II.

 Directive 2004/39/EC on markets in financial instruments (the Markets in Financial Instruments Directive (MiFID)) and its implementing legislation came into force on 1 November 2007.
 MiFID repealed Directive 93/22/EEC on investment services in the securities field (the Investment Services Directive (ISD)) and introduced wide-ranging changes to the regulation of firms conducting investment business throughout the EEA.